 View this section as separate page

-Mauritians will head to the polls for their 12th general election since independence in November.
-The ruling Militant Socialist Movement (MSM) is seeking to retain its majority and afford Prime Minister Pravind Kumar Jugnauth a new 5-year term.
+Mauritians will head to the polls on November 10 for their 12th general election since independence.
+As leaders of the People’s Alliance coalition, the ruling Militant Socialist Movement (MSM) is seeking to retain its majority and afford Prime Minister Pravind Kumar Jugnauth a new 5-year term.

-In addition to the MSM, the Labour Party and the Mauritian Militant Movement are the primary parties that compete for the country’s 70-seat National Assembly under Mauritius’ parliamentary democracy.
-Power has alternated between the three parties over the years, though the MSM has won the past two elections and led the government since 2009.
+The Alliance for Change coalition, comprising the Labour Party and the Mauritian Militant Movement, is the main rival to the MSM’s continuation in power.
+Power has alternated between the three main parties over the years, though the MSM has won the past two elections and led the government since 2009.

 Mauritius is considered one of Africa’s strongest democracies.

 Politics is dominated by two family dynasties—the Ramgoolams (linked to the Labour Party) and the Jugnauths (linked to MSM).
-This has led to some controversy such as when Pravind Jugnauth took over as prime minister from his father in the middle of his term in 2017, before leading MSM to victory in the 2019 election.
+This has led to periodic charges of nepotism such as when Pravind Jugnauth took over as prime minister from his father in the middle of his term in 2017, before leading MSM to victory in the 2019 election.

 The Electoral Boundaries Commission enjoys the trust of a strong majority of Mauritians and a reputation for impartiality.
 The 2019 election saw isolated cases of irregularities such as citizens not being able to vote because their names were not found on voting registries, which have led to court challenges.
 In its election observer report, the African Union offered recommendations including reforming political party and candidate finance law, enacting laws designed to increase the number of female candidates, increasing the participation of civil society in elections, and updating procedures for ballot counting.
 The EBC will be under more scrutiny to improve the administration of the 2024 polls.